charycoin/charycoin/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Bitcoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, CharyCoin Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet